jrdeslippe/perfportsite/docs/perfport/measurements/index.md

 The roofline performance model and extensions to the roofline model attempt to take these different possibilities into account.
-In the roofline approach, one defines various theoretial performance ceilings for an algorithm or implementation based on its properties.
+In the roofline approach, one defines various theoretical performance ceilings for an algorithm or implementation based on its properties.
 In the simplest model, one may classify an algorithm based on its DRAM arithmetic-intensity - the ratio of the FLOPs performed vs the data moved from main-memory (DRAM) to the processor over the course of execution, which can be measured for a given application as described on the subpages.
 Below, we show the performance ceilings provided by the roofline model on KNL for applications as a function of their DRAM arithmetic-intensity: